Helpful Tips And Methods For Coping With Relationship Stress

 Maintain a healthy lifestyle

 Quality sleep, a balanced diet, adequate hydration, and regular exercise may have significant benefits.
 Studies show that exercise can be particularly effective in controlling stress responses in the body.
-Whether you choose to walk, jog, cycle, or develop a strength-training regimen, physical activity is a tension reducer and positively affects your mental health.
+Whether you choose to walk, jog, cycle, or develop a strength-training regimen, physical activity is a stress reducer and positively affects your mental health.
 You can even exercise with your partner or do another activity that interests both of you.

 Take a break from tech and spend time in nature

 For some, it helps to get away from technology.
 Constant connectivity can add more pressure to your day.
 Instead of scrolling social media, try spending time outdoors in nature.
-Whether taking a walk in the park or hiking in the mountains, reconnecting with nature may help soothe tension.
+Whether taking a walk in the park or hiking in the mountains, reconnecting with nature may help soothe stress.

 Stress also often arises when we overextend ourselves.
 Whether it's overcommitting or setting unrealistic goals for ourselves, both can leave you feeling overwhelmed and drained.
 Be sure to set achievable goals for yourself, and, when possible, learn to say no to additional responsibilities.
 This is often easier said than done, but remember that your mental health is a priority.